Louis Pergaud

-A schoolteacher by profession, Pergaud came into conflict with Roman Catholic authorities over the implementation of the Third French Republic's separation of Church and State enacted in 1905.
-In 1907 Pergaud chose to move to Paris to pursue his literary career.
+A village schoolteacher by profession, Pergaud came into conflict with Roman Catholic clergy and laity because of his orders to instill the ideology favoured by the Third French Republic, which owed more to the anti-religious currents of the Age of Enlightenment than to the values being instilled at home by his pupils' parents.
+In 1907, Pergaud gave up permanently on teaching and moved to Paris to pursue a literary career.
 Pergaud's prose works are often considered to reflect the influences of Realist, Decadent and Symbolist movements.
-He was killed at age 33 in April 1915, by French fire while in a field hospital behind German lines; he was serving with the French Army near Marchéville-en-Woëvre during the First World War.
+During the First World War, he was serving with the French Army near Marchéville-en-Woëvre.
+During an attack by his company on a German position, he disappeared without a trace on the night of 7 to 8 April 1915.
+He was declared dead in 1921.

 The War of the Buttons has been adapted five times as a film, four times in French productions and once in an Irish one.
 It was adapted most recently in France in two films released the same week in September 2011.
 Both were set during the twentieth century.

 Early life

 Pergaud was born on 22 January 1882, in Belmont, Doubs.
 Son of a republican schoolmaster, Louis was encouraged to excel in his studies.
 His academic successes earned him scholarships permitting him to continue school with the intention of following in his father's footsteps.
 In 1901 he completed his studies at the École Normale in Besançon.